TumenyPayment/tumeny-woocommerce-gateway/readme.txt

 = Note =

 This plugin is for TuMeNy Payment merchants in Zambia.
+This plugin rely on a third party system (Tumeny System) to work.
+You must first of all signup as a Tumeny customer (Merchant) to be able to use this plugin.

+Visit: https://www.tumenypay.com for more information on how to become a Merchant

+We recommend you read Tumeny Privacy Policy at https://www.tumenypay.com/privacy-policy

 == Installation ==